 In patients with mitral regurgitation, some of the blood leaks back into the heart and lungs.
 The heart has to work harder to get blood to the body and with time, the heart begins to fail.
 Common symptoms of mitral regurgitation include:

 Click the link below to learn more about treatment options for mitral regurgitation:

 The most common ways of diagnosing mitral regurgitation are by either listening to the heart with a stethoscope or by performing an ultrasound of the heart.

 Here’s what mitral regurgitation sounds like with a stethoscope: >

 Many patients are often unaware that they have mitral regurgitation.
 Even in patients that don’t have symptoms, the ACC and AHA recommends surgery in patients with severe mitral regurgitation if there is a good chance that the valve can be repaired.
 The reason is that with time, the heart will only get worse and it’s better to intervene sooner than later.

 Fortunately, there are a lot of good treatment options.
 Your doctor can determine which is the best option.

 A small 5cm incision is made on the right chest with direct access to the mitral valve without having to open the chest (i.e. sternotomy).
 Advantages include reduced surgical trauma, less blood loss, less chance of infection, and faster recovery.

-Here’s a video of a minimally invasive mitral valve surgery:
+Here’s a video of a traditional mitral valve surgery through a sternotomy: